 Few New York City neighborhoods are as rich with diversity, history, and culture as Harlem is.
 The neighborhood is a global epicenter for Jazz, the embodiment of the “melting pot” that New York is known to be, and a place where families and young people alike can live their best NYC life.

 Of those living their best Harlem life, members at The Heritage by Common might be getting the best deal.
-With rates starting at $1,286/month, Common members also have access to a number of highly-coveted amenities–like on-site laundry, a regular cleaning service, and flexible leases.
+With rates starting at $1,286/month, Common’s Harlem rentals also offer its members access to a number of highly-coveted amenities – like on-site laundry, a regular cleaning service, and flexible leases.
 Oh, and household essentials are on us, so last minute grocery runs when someone (not pointing any fingers, here!) uses the last of the hand soap are a thing of the past.

 Now that we’ve figured out the best place to live in Harlem, another big question arises: how am I going to spend my first month in this legendary neighborhood?
 Fortunately, we can help there too.